 232. I carry a huge burden.
 Although poor, I leave a trail of silver.
 What am I?

-Reading and answering riddles are the activities that every child would like.
-Solving riddles improve your kids’ language, reasoning, critical thinking, problem-solving skills, and mood.
+Reading and answering questions full of conundrums are the activities that every child would like.
+Solving brain-twisters improves your kids’ language, reasoning, critical thinking, problem-solving skills, and mood.
 The “What am I” riddles for kids described above might be fun to play with or a great idea for birthday parties and get-togethers.
 Moreover, it is enjoyable for children and adults, so you may share these amusing brain teasers with your children, friends, family members, teachers, or anyone who appreciates a good challenge and some fun mental exercises.